cy948/starcoder-airscript/README.md

 ### Model Architecture

-The base model is [Starcoderbase-1b](https://huggingface.co/bigcode/starcoderbase-1b) which base on GPT-2 model with multi-query attention and Fill-in-the-Middle objective.
+The base model [Starcoderbase-1b](https://huggingface.co/bigcode/starcoderbase-1b) is a GPT-2 model with multi-query attention and Fill-in-the-Middle objective.
 The details of base model can refer to [2305.06161 | arxiv.org](https://arxiv.org/abs/2305.06161).

 ## Dataset